lauraerinmann/cs-tools/vagrant/README.md

 * Windows users, please use [putty.exe](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) to log into the guest OS.

-* Mac or Linux users, please type `vagrant ssh node1`, for example, to access `node1`.

 The `host` and `port` information is shown when you boot up the guest OS:

 ```